Key takeaways

 - No native mobile app (responsive web)

-Best if you have one investment property and want a real property management tool with tax features at no cost.
-The depreciation tracking alone can save you thousands at EOFY.
+Best if you want a real property management tool with ATO tax features and you would rather trial it properly than commit blind.
+The depreciation tracking alone can save you far more at EOFY than the $49 costs.

 2. Google Sheets (with Property Templates)